Jordan-Cottle/Slime-Wars/README.md

     - When a construction site has absorbed all the slime it needs, the sprite will change to match the other spawners and begin to function like a spawner.

 Cheats:
-    - While there are no cheat codes yet, the player is also not restricted to where they can construct buildings either.
+    - While there are no cheat codes yet, the player is also not yet subject to many restrictions intended for the final version of the game.
+These unrestricted actions can be used in a variety of powerful ways that act as 'cheats'.

     - Spawners can currently be stacked on top of each other.
 This will be removed and potentially replaced with an upgrade mechanic in the final version